 Table of Contents

-Hybrid hot water heaters have a much higher energy efficiency than their non-hybrid counterparts.
+Heat pump / hybrid hot water heaters have a much higher energy efficiency than their non-heat pump counterparts.
 They achieve that lower carbon footprint by using the heat from the air outside to aid in heating the water.
 These water heaters are most effective in warmer climates where they can use the air outside to heat the water year-round.

 Another major difference between a hybrid water heater and a standard water heater is it doesn’t run all the time.
 It is quite efficient at heating the water so, even though it has a tank, it doesn’t need to be using energy constantly to keep the water warm.

-What Tax Credits, Deductions, Incentives, and Rebates Exist?
+What Tax Credits, Deductions, Incentives, and Rebates Exist for Hybrid Water Heaters?

 There is currently a federal tax incentive for installing hybrid water heaters.
 The incentive is $300, which is a fairly significant portion of the cost of a hybrid water heater.
 There are three criteria that must be met to qualify for this incentive by the IRS: